packetfocus/RubyOSINT/README.md

 * Add scan output to file
 * Add analysis of app headers to identify version of SharePoint and OWA.

 ### Known Issues
-Its currently broken when ran against sites that have invalid certs.
-Working to resolve this.

 ### Credits